Duane Ward: Closer

-After years of being in Tom Henke's shadow, Ward took over the closer's role in 1993.
-In the regular season, Ward set Toronto's single-season team record for saves with 45.
+After years of being in Henke's shadow, Ward took over the closer's role in 1993 when Henke departed for the Texas Rangers in free agency.
+In the regular season, Ward set Toronto's single-season team record for saves with 45—a mark that still stood at the time of his death—as well as a club single-season record with 70 games finished, posting a 2.13 ERA with 97 strikeouts in 71⅔ innings.
 He was tied with Jeff Montgomery of the Kansas City Royals for most saves in the American League.
-Ward was the closing pitcher for the American League in its 9–3 victory at the 1993 Major League Baseball All-Star Game.
-In helping the Blue Jays repeat as World Series Champions in 1993 Ward reached the peak of his career and, unexpectedly, the last significant duty of his career.
+Ward was the closing pitcher for the American League in its 9–3 victory at the 1993 Major League Baseball All-Star Game, his only All-Star selection; he finished fifth in AL Cy Young Award voting and 22nd in MVP balloting.

-In the 1993 World Series, Ward earned two saves over Philadelphia, in Game 1 (8–5 save, in Toronto) and in the wild Toronto 15–14 victory in Game 4 in Philadelphia, when Ward got the last four outs after Toronto scored the final six runs of the game.
-Ward was the winning pitcher for the decisive Game 6 in which Joe Carter hit a walk-off home run after Ward pitched in relief.
+In the American League Championship Series against the Chicago White Sox, Ward appeared in four games and recorded two saves, including one in the clinching Game 6.
+In the 1993 World Series, Ward earned two saves over the Philadelphia Phillies, in Game 1 (8–5, in Toronto) and in the 15–14 victory in Game 4 in Philadelphia, when Ward got the last four outs after Toronto scored the final six runs of the game.
+Ward was the winning pitcher in the decisive Game 6, in which Joe Carter hit a walk-off home run after Ward pitched in relief.
+In eight career World Series appearances across 1992 and 1993, Ward went 3–0 with a 1.13 ERA and two saves.

-The rest of Ward's career was beset by injuries and he would never save another Major League game after 1993.
-After missing the entire 1994 season due to biceps tendinitis, he retired from the Toronto Blue Jays after pitching just four games during the 1995 season.
-He finished his career with a 3.28 ERA and 121 saves.
+The rest of Ward's career was beset by injuries where he never saved another major league game after 1993.
+A combination of biceps tendinitis and a torn rotator cuff forced him to miss the entire 1994 season.
+After rehabilitation appearances with the Dunedin Blue Jays and the Syracuse Chiefs, he pitched just four games for Toronto in May and June of the 1995 season, allowing eight earned runs in 2⅔ innings before being shut down.
+His final major league appearance came on June 22, 1995, against the Milwaukee Brewers—the same opponent against whom he had earned his first major league win in 1987.
+Granted free agency after the season, Ward signed with the Chicago Cubs and pitched in the minors for the Daytona Cubs and Orlando Cubs before retiring at the age of 31.
+"My arm just never felt the same," he later said.
+"It wasn't ... the same Duane Ward that everybody was used to seeing."
+He finished his career with a 3.28 ERA and 121 saves; his 452 games pitched and 121 saves for Toronto rank second in Blue Jays franchise history, behind Tom Henke.